What is a Magnet Hospital?

 Exactly What is a Magnet Hospital?

-A Magnet hospital is a medical facility considered the gold standard for nursing practices.
+A Magnet-designated hospital is a medical facility considered to be the gold standard for nursing practice and innovation.
 Magnet hospitals are certified by the American Nurses’ Credentialing Center (ANCC) as institutions where nurses are empowered to not only take the lead on patient care but to be the drivers of institutional health care change and innovation.

 While the general public typically considers the quality of a hospital's doctors and surgeons when looking for high-quality care, it is often nurses who play the biggest role in patient outcomes, said Dr. Lisa Urban, associate chief nursing administrator for nursing programs at Southern New Hampshire University.